jayashree-lakshmi/DataScience_Workbench/README.md

 ### 5. Kids Bed time story generator using LLM
 <img src="Images/kidstory.png" alt="DataScience_Workbench " width="350">

 #### Generate whimsical, custom bedtime stories for kids using Python, LangChain, and OpenAI’s GPT magic!
-Just enter a character and setting—like _"Red car in F1 race"_—and the app will produce a personalized tale, extract a moral, and illustrate the scene.
+Just enter a character and setting—like _"Red car in F1 race"_—and the app will produce a personalized tale, extract a moral, and illustrate the scene.[Read more](Projects/Kid_story_generator/README.md)